How to Sign a Sympathy Card

 • “____________, it’s been way too long.
 I can’t believe that it took something like this to prompt me to reach out to you.
 I am so, so sorry about ___________.
 If there is anything at all that I can do for you and your family, please let me know.
 Keep in mind that I am just a phone call away if you need anything…in fact, I’m sure there is something I could do for you right now.
 Name it and I’ll be there.
 Here is my number/email address:_____________.”

-For more inspiration figuring out what to write in your sympathy card, see our guide on What to Write in a Sympathy Card.
+For more inspiration on figuring out what to write in your sympathy card, see our guide on sympathy card writing examples.

 And speaking of memories….